 After showering, it’s all about keeping the movement of your hair intact while eliminating any potential for frizz.
 If you have longer lengths, your hair is more likely to be weighed down, so opt for a loose braid post-shower to ensure your hair doesn’t lack volume once it’s dried (a tighter braid can give your hair some added texture, too).

 Impeccable waves — minus the frizz — starts with a little effort in the shower.
-Frédéric Fekkai, founder of FEKKAI, says those with wavy hair should use a shampoo and conditioner that contains hydrating ingredients — such as shea butter and monoi oil — to not only keep frizz at bay, but to enhance the natural waves.
-Also, blasting your hair with cold water at the end of your shower helps to keeps the protein bonds of your hair intact, which means less frizz and more smoothness, Fekkai tells TZR.
+Frédéric Fekkai, the founder of FEKKAI, says those with wavy hair should use a shampoo and conditioner that contains hydrating ingredients — such as shea butter and monoi oil — to not only keep frizz at bay but to enhance natural waves.
+Also, blasting your hair with cold water at the end of your shower helps to keep the protein bonds of your hair intact, which means less frizz and more smoothness, Fekkai tells TZR.

-Curly hair is often synonymous with frizz, but according to curl stylist and salon owner Evan Joseph, it doesn’t always have to be.
+Curly hair is often synonymous with frizz, but according to curl stylist and salon owner Evan Joseph, with a good curly hair routine, it doesn’t always have to be.
 Curly hair that was not adequately nourished before drying equates to frizz, Joseph says, so it’s important to load up on frizz-fighting products that also douse strands with hydration — starting with your shower.

 If you have curly hair, always use a shampoo and conditioner combo that’s made specifically for your texture, as these are usually designed with the least drying cleansing agents to provide a gentle cleanse without stripping the hair of its natural oils.
-Similarly, conditioners created for curly hair are typically silicone-free, which, in Joseph’s book, is a good thing.
-“Silicones in hair conditioner may make curly hair feel good initially, but over time it’ll leave curls dehydrated, limp, and lifeless since it creates a barrier on the hair and prevents nourishment from entering the strands,” he notes.
+Similarly, conditioners created for curly hair are typically silicone-free, which, in Joseph’s book, is a good thing as it’s considered an ingredient to avoid for curly hair.
+“Silicones in hair conditioner may make curly hair feel good initially, but over time it’ll leave curls dehydrated, limp, and lifeless, since it creates a barrier on the hair and prevents nourishment from entering the strands,” he notes.

 Coily hair is susceptible to becoming dry and frizzy much faster than other hair types, so to master air drying this hair type, it’s important to keep one thing in mind: hydration.
-According to celebrity hair stylist and natural hair expert Annagjid "Kee" Taylor, all the magic happens in the shower.
-Look for a shampoo and conditioner that contains moisturizing ingredients such as macadamia nut oil, avocado oil, cocoa butter, shea butter, honey, and black castor oil.
+According to celebrity hairstylist and natural hair expert Annagjid "Kee" Taylor, all the magic happens in the shower.
+Look for a shampoo and conditioner containing moisturizing ingredients such as macadamia nut oil, avocado oil, cocoa butter, shea butter, honey, and black castor oil.

 Next, Taylor recommends using a wide-toothed comb or a detangler brush, brush your hair while it’s dripping wet in the shower — not only will this be the most comfortable time to detangle, but your coils are fully defined and at their peak when drenched in water, which means you won’t run the risk of disrupting your coil pattern or causing breakage.
 When it comes time to dry, avoid a terry cloth towel at all costs, as “the large, abrasive fibers create a high level of friction and can cause breakage,” warns Taylor.
 Instead, use a microfiber cloth, a natural cotton towel, or just a cotton t-shirt.